ashutoshkumaranshu/k8s-training/docs/preparation/ReadMe.md

 # Install cert-manager

 During this step I will create my own CA certificate to be used for generating TLS certificates for services.
 After I installed cert-manager I will add the CA cert as cluster issuer.
-You can skip the CA cert creation step (starting with "opennssl req...") if you want to use the already generated one culd be found in the repo.
+You can skip the CA cert creation step (starting with "opennssl req...") if you want to use the already generated one (could be found in the repo).

 ```
 $ helm repo add jetstack https://charts.jetstack.io